 Every time a user makes a deposit or our system sends a withdrawal into the blockchain, you will receive the callback.
 Callbacks contains all the important information about the transaction:

 ...and so on

 As our system supports instant confirmations it means that some deposits will be confirmed in our system without confirmations in the blockchain.
-In this case you will receive the only one callback for the transaction.
+In this case you will receive only one callback for the transaction.
 The parameter "status" will have the value "confirmed".
-When we confirm the transaction we are ready to manage all the risks concerning to accepting real funds later.
+When we confirm the transaction we are ready to manage all the risks concerning accepting real funds later.
 You should not be concerned about it.

 You have to validate a signature of the callback and values of known parameters in order to avoid fraudulent activity.

-Other way we will keep the callback in our sending queue and will continue the attempts according to schedule mentioned here: Callbacks.
+Otherwise we will keep the callback in our sending queue and will continue the attempts according to schedule mentioned here: Callbacks.